Puma Ignite Disc Review Facts

 The main sources of flexibility in the Ignite Disc are the upper and the outsole.
 The upper contributes greatly thanks to its mesh design.
-As mentioned above, mesh is very flexible thanks to the way it is designed and woven.
+The mesh is very flexible because of the way it is designed and woven.
 This allows the top of the shoe to flex as needed while running.
 The outsole contributes through the grooves on it.
-These grooves improve flexibility of the bottom of the shoe, which makes each step feel a bit more comfortable.
+These grooves improve the flexibility of the bottom of the shoe, which makes each step feel a bit more comfortable.
 Between these two features, the Puma Ignite Disc is a pretty flexible shoe.

-Overall, the Puma Ignite Disc is a pretty unique shoe
+Overall, the Puma Ignite Disc is a quite unique

 shoe that offers some very interesting and useful features.
 For anyone seeking a trainer that fits well, is fairly stylish, and is solidly priced, the Ignite Disc is definitely not a bad choice.